 Public Sector Equality Duty report

 We write an annual report showing what we have done to reduce health inequalities and to improve equality.
-Our report for 2019/2020 is available here (please note that this is a report from our previous three CCGs).
+Our report for 2020-21 is available here.

 Workforce Race Equality Standard (WRES)

 We use the NHS Workforce Race Equality Standard (WRES) to measure and improve race equality within our workforce.
 You can read and download a PDF copy of our current 2020-21 WRES action plan here (please note that we are working on making this a fully accessible document, in the meantime if you wish to request a copy in a different format, please email email@example.com)